 Personal injury protection, also known as PIP or no-fault insurance, covers your medical expenses and lost wages if you're injured in a car accident, regardless of who's at fault.
 PIP is often bought through your car insurance provider, but you may also buy it through your health insurance.

 What does PIP cover in New Jersey?

-- Medications and prescriptions
+- Medication and prescriptions

-- Rehabilitative and diagnostic services
+- Rehabilitative and diagnostics services

 - Hospital and ambulance expenses

 - Treatment in accordance with religious traditions